keboola/connection-docs/management/telemetry/telemetry-dashboards/telemetry-dashboards.md

 manager which project you want to be the target project in your Activity Center.
 You can have only one target project.
 Once the Activity Center has been enabled, it will be visible to everyone with access to the target project.

+The Activity Center dashboard is only available in one Keboola project.
+However, it shows information on consumption and trends for all Keboola projects that are associated with the given customer (organization).

 {: .image-popup}
 ![Screenshot - Activity Centre in KBC](/management/telemetry/telemetry-dashboards/activity-centre-kbc.png)

 The *Activity Center* has five tabs, each focused on a different aspect of consumption monitoring.
 These tabs are available by default for all projects in the organization but can be filtered for specific ones.
-You can allows filter by date.
+You can also filter by date.
 The default setup is for the current month and the two previous months.
 For example, if you access the *Activity Center* during May, you will get data from 1st March until today.
 However, *Jobs Monitoring* provides detailed information on individual jobs, so it shows only yesterday's data by default.

 All these filters can be changed.
 For some visuals, you can drill down to see a lower level of detail.
 For a  graphical representation, the drill-down can be accessed by hovering over a point.
 The drill-down is available for a number if it has an underline.
-When you hover ove a visual, a question mark appears in the top right corner.
+When you hover over a visual, a question mark appears in the top right corner.
 If you click on the question mark, you will get a description of the visual
 (e.g., which filters are applicable and the logic behind the calculation).

 {: .image-popup}